Dodge Durango owners have reported 34 problems related to engine knocking noise (under the engine and engine cooling category).

 See all problems of the 2001 Dodge Durango.

 Driving my 2000 Dodge Durango 4x4 down the highway when oil pressure went to 0psi.
 By the time I managed to get over 4 lanes of traffic a knocking noise had begun.
 Had it towed to certified mechanic that I trust, have had several problems with dealing with the dealership, and he told me that I had a spun main bearing due to sludge buildup.
 The engine has 84000 miles and has been serviced by me every 3000 to 4000 miles mostly highway driven.
 I was told that it would need a new engine with a minimal cost of $3500 for a salvage motor.
 I called the dealership and was told that since it was out of warranty that there wasn't anything they would do to help me exept they offered to put a new motor in for me.
 I have read hundreds of similar instances of this occuring and would like for daimler Chrysler to be held somewhat responsible.
-This engine knocking noise problem happened on May 30, 2004.

 See all problems of the 1999 Dodge Durango.